yetanalytics/flint/doc/where.md

 Reference: [SPARQL 1.1 Federated Query](https://www.w3.org/TR/2013/REC-sparql11-federated-query-20130321/)

 The `:service` keyword is used for federated queries, i.e. queries across networks.
-The `:service-silent` variant is used for queries to fail silently.
+The `:service-silent` variant is used in order to fail silently.
 In Flint, the `:service` graph pattern has the form `[:service iri-or-var sub-where]`.

 The example:
 ```clojure